 Canton is a larger medium-sized city located in the state of Ohio.
-With a population of 71,885 people and 29 constituent neighborhoods, Canton is the eighth largest community in Ohio.
-Canton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 70,872 people and 32 constituent neighborhoods, Canton is the eighth largest community in Ohio.
+Canton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Canton is a very ethnically-diverse city.
+Canton is an extremely ethnically-diverse city.
 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Canton include Irish, Italian, English, and French .
+Important ancestries of people in Canton include German, Irish, African, English, and Italian.

 The most common language spoken in Canton is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and German/Yiddish.